hapytex/django-antipatterns/antipatterns/over_use_of_values.md

  4. retrieve related model objects (`ForeignKey`s act like lazy queries); and
  5. updating, removing, etc. of the model to the database.

+These are typical problems that arise by the [*primitive obsession* antipattern [refactoring.guru]](https://refactoring.guru/smells/primitive-obsession).

 # How can we fix this?

 Do *not* make use of <code>.values(&hellip;)</code> unless in *certain* circumstances.
 One can